pmijar/API-Python/README.md

 # API-Python
-This a a Python based Framework
+This a a Simple Python based Framework for API.